 - The Church of the Virgin Mary (known by the name Ezbaweya).

 The area now called Old Cairo, historically known as Misr El Kadima, is among the most important sites visited by the Holy Family.

 It is here where the governor of what was then Fustat became enraged by the tumbling down of idols at Jesus‘s approach.
 The governor gave the orders to kill the Christ child and the Holy Family was forced to take shelter in a cave.
 Above this cave the Church of Abu Serga (St. Sergius) was later built.
 This, and the whole area of the Fort of Babylon, is an important destination of pilgrimage for Christians from around the world.
-Tap on the video icon for a quick glimpse.
+Click on the first Video icon for a quick glimpse.